 Oilskin Tarp Care: A Beginner’s Guide

-Items Used to Care for Oilcloth
+Essential Items for Oilcloth Care

-How To Clean and Maintain Your Oilcloth Tarp
+Cleaning and Maintenance of Your Oilcloth Tarp

 Dry Cleaning Oilcloth and Oilskin Tarps

 To dry clean your oilcloth tarp, lay it flat on a surface and use a stiff-bristled brush to briskly clean the desired area.
 Avoid using brushes with metal bristles as they can damage the fabric.

 Keep in mind that the cleaning process may cause minor color changes on the cloth due to the patina development.
 This change does not affect the tarp’s performance and can even enhance its appeal.